equinor/ert/docs/rst/manual/theory/ensemble_based_methods.rst

-where :math:`f(x|d)` is the posterior probability distribution i.e., the probability of :math:`x` given :math:`d`, :math:`f(x)` is the prior distribution, and :math:`f(d|x)` is called the likelihood ie the probability of observing :math:`d` assuming the reservoir is characterized by :math:`x`.
+where :math:`f(x|d)` is the posterior probability distribution i.e., the probability of :math:`x` given :math:`d`, :math:`f(x)` is the prior distribution, and :math:`f(d|x)` is called the likelihood i.e. the probability of observing :math:`d` assuming the reservoir is characterized by :math:`x`.
 A successful sampling of reservoir models from the posterior distribution will not only provide models with better history match (which in turn should provide better predictions) but also assess the associated uncertainty.